etan18/Obsidian-Notes/Machine Learning/ML Systems/retrieval augmented generation.md

 **Retrieval-Augmented Generation**, better known as RAG, is a method employed by [[large language models]] to enhance the accuracy and credibility of responses by incorporating data from external knowledge bases.

 Typically, an LLM relies solely on information seen during its pre-training phase, but there may be gaps in this knowledge (e.g. for domain-specific use cases or references to current events that occurred after pre-training).

+>[!note] RAG for Fine-Tuning
+>RAG is a popular alternative to [[large language models#fine-tuning|fine-tuning]] an LLM.
+RAG is a framework that enables us to connect LLMs to external knowledge bases, such as enterprise-specific [[databases]], without the need for re-training.
+This structure is relatively easy to implement and also reduces hallucinations or false responses from the LLM.
+It's also easier to keep the knowledge base up to date since the domain knowledge is learned by searching dynamic databases in real time.
 ### indexing
 The first challenge of RAG is to store and represent external data in a way that is efficient to semantically search and retrieve later on.
 - **Convert to plain text**: external knowledge bases generally contain documents in diverse formats like HTML, PDF, Word, etc.